ManuelSanchezUribe/ManuelSanchezUribe.github.io/README.md

 - Joaquin Valenzuela, Master of Engineering Sciences, UC,
 - Genaro Laymuns.
 Master of Engineering Sciences, UC.
 Graduated July 2021.

+Follow this [link](Student.md) to find out more about current and past students projects, including undergraduate research projects.
+Research opportunities for students (undergraduate and graduate) are also available.

 ### Projects for students

 ## Courses